Bookkeeping: Online Diploma

 Related Program Options

 Students interested in online diploma programs in bookkeeping may also want to consider online diploma programs in accounting.
 These programs are similar in length and can also be completed entirely online.
-Accounting diploma programs prepare graduates to become accounting clerks, who have similar job duties to that of bookkeeping clerks.
+Accounting diploma programs prepare graduates to become accounting clerks, an occupation similar to that of bookkeeping clerks.
 The main difference is that accounting clerks typically have more specialized tasks.

 Overview of Online Bookkeeping Diploma Programs